portainer/portainer-docs/docs/source/configuration.rst

 Portainer allows you to hide containers with a specific label by using the ``-l`` flag.

-For example, take a container started with the label owner=acme:
+For example, take a container started with the label *owner=acme* (note that this is an example label, you can define your own labels):

 .. code-block:: bash